airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 Read-Only:

-- `delimiter` (String) The character delimiting individual cells in the CSV data.
+- `delimiter` (String) Default: ","
+The character delimiting individual cells in the CSV data.
 This may only be a 1-character string.
 For tab-delimited data enter '\t'.
-- `double_quote` (Boolean) Whether two quotes in a quoted CSV value denote a single quote in the data.
+- `double_quote` (Boolean) Default: true
+Whether two quotes in a quoted CSV value denote a single quote in the data.
-- `encoding` (String) The character encoding of the CSV data.
+- `encoding` (String) Default: "utf8"
+The character encoding of the CSV data.
 Leave blank to default to <strong>UTF8</strong>.
 See <a href="https://docs.python.org/3/library/codecs.html#standard-encodings" target="_blank">list of python encodings</a> for allowable options.
 - `escape_char` (String) The character used for escaping special characters.
 To disallow escaping, leave this field blank.
 - `false_values` (List of String) A set of case-sensitive strings that should be interpreted as false values.
-- `filetype` (String) must be one of ["csv"]
 - `header_definition` (Attributes) How headers will be defined. `User Provided` assumes the CSV does not have a header row and uses the headers provided and `Autogenerated` assumes the CSV does not have a header row and the CDK will generate headers using for `f{i}` where `i` is the index starting from 0.
 Else, the default behavior is to use the header from the CSV file.
 If a user wants to autogenerate or provide column names for a CSV having headers, they can skip rows. (see [below for nested schema](#nestedatt--configuration--streams--format--source_s3_update_file_based_stream_config_format_parquet_format--header_definition))
-- `inference_type` (String) must be one of ["None", "Primitive Types Only"] How to infer the types of the columns.
+- `inference_type` (String) must be one of ["None", "Primitive Types Only"]; Default: "None" How to infer the types of the columns.
 If none, inference default to strings.
 - `null_values` (List of String) A set of case-sensitive strings that should be interpreted as null values.
 For example, if the value 'NA' should be interpreted as null, enter 'NA' in this field.
-- `quote_char` (String) The character used for quoting CSV values.
+- `quote_char` (String) Default: "\""
+The character used for quoting CSV values.
 To disallow quoting, make this field blank.
-- `skip_rows_after_header` (Number) The number of rows to skip after the header row.
+- `skip_rows_after_header` (Number) Default: 0
+The number of rows to skip after the header row.
-- `skip_rows_before_header` (Number) The number of rows to skip before the header row.
+- `skip_rows_before_header` (Number) Default: 0
+The number of rows to skip before the header row.
 For example, if the header row is on the 3rd row, enter 2 in this field.
-- `strings_can_be_null` (Boolean) Whether strings can be interpreted as null values.
+- `strings_can_be_null` (Boolean) Default: true
+Whether strings can be interpreted as null values.
 If true, strings that match the null_values set will be interpreted as null.
 If false, strings that match the null_values set will be interpreted as the string itself.
 - `true_values` (List of String) A set of case-sensitive strings that should be interpreted as true values.

 <a id="nestedatt--configuration--streams--format--source_s3_update_file_based_stream_config_format_parquet_format--header_definition"></a>